 - Facilitating vendor selection and contract negotiation processes

-- Continuously monitoring vendor risk even after the vendor contract is executed (e.g., monitoring performance levels, requesting and analyzing current due diligence)
+- Continuously monitoring vendor risk even after the vendor contract is executed (e.g., monitoring performance levels and periodically requesting and analyzing current due diligence)

-- Communicating with internal departments such as lines of business/business units, internal audit, senior management, the board and more to answer vendor questions and oversee tasks
+- Communicating with internal departments such as lines of business/business units, internal audit, senior management and more to answer vendor questions and oversee tasks

 In addition, the role of vendor management plays a strong part in managing each vendor’s lifecycle.
 While some who aren’t directly involved in vendor management on a regular basis may not realize there’s an entire vendor lifecycle, there certainly is.